Rocco-Gossmann/nwgo-cli/README.md

 -   ▢ download the none SDK version of NWJS
 -   ▢ combine the project into a 'nw' file
 -   ▢ link the `nw-file` together with the download NWJS to create one application.

+Step 4
+-   ▢ fix window-close-detection, when switching to a different domain